Employer Attorney Serving Los Angeles, CA

-Mohajerian Law Corp. is a defense firm, located in Los Angeles, CA. The firm represents employers only; management, HR and corporate clients.
-The firm does not accept employee cases.
-Our attorneys have over 21 years of experience representing employers in all facets of labor and employment disputes, so you can trust us to handle your case professionally and efficiently.
+Mohajerian Law Corp. is a defense law firm, located in Los Angeles, CA. The firm represents employers only.
+Our employer attorneys represent the management side, human resources and corporate clients.
+Our employer attorneys do not accept employee cases.
+Our employer labor law attorneys have over 24 years of experience representing employers in all facets of labor and employment disputes, so you can trust us to handle your case professionally and efficiently.

 When you hire us, we advise you on various federal and state labor and employment laws and what you can do to protect your company's interests.
 We can also draft various legal documents, manuals and contracts, for your company to help you reduce exposure to future litigation.
 A clear contract with your employees makes them aware of your expectations and provides protective documentation during a lawsuit or court case.